 Funding for this project has been requested for over decade.
-After a high profile entrapment in 2005, MBC fund balance funding for this project was allocated.
+After a high profile entrapment in 2005, funding was allocated from the MBC fund balance.
 Recommended funding was removed from the CLIC recommendation in 2008.
 To date the delays in the project have not resulted in significant additional costs to the City.
 Loss of elevator service to the Emergency Call Center or the archives could result in significant additional costs to the City as discussed in Additional Supplemental Information.
+Due to numerous previous delays in funding, the flexibility for this project has been severly limited.
+However, this years CLIC request has been reduced in the years 2011 and 2012 to reflect the funding received in 2010.